andersbuanes/inf226-assignment-2/README.md

 + Spoofing
     - The secret key was not secured, nor random.
 Easy for an attacker to hijack session.
     - There was no validation of passwords.
 As long as an attacker knew a username they could "log in".
-    - Lack of protection against Cross-site Request Forgery.
+    - Lack of protection against CSRF.

 ### What damage could be done?
 Firstly, in terms of confidationality there were two main issues: